 My textile and fiber art is a reflection of nature and the world around me.
 I focus on color and texture as a means of conveying my thoughts and ideas in order to interpret what I see.
-I prefer organic and free flowing forms that show movement and intensity that are both chaotic and composed, which is a direct reflection of our natural environment and our reaction to it.
+I prefer organic and free flowing forms that reflect movement, depth, and intensity…both chaotic and composed, which is a direct reflection of our natural environment and our reaction to it.
 I prefer abstract forms as they leave their meaning open to the viewer.
 Each person can be moved by a piece through their own perceptions and feelings so I am offering a suggestion in the title and composition of a piece, and allowing the individual viewer to respond to it.
-My work evolves and changes as my own feelings and perceptions change, and as our environment changes, so I think of it as alive and dynamic and ultimately timeless and without boundaries.
+My work evolves and changes as my own feelings and perceptions change, and as our environment and the world changes, so I think of it as alive and dynamic and ultimately timeless and without boundaries.

 Process: My pieces either grow from a vision I have formulated in my mind, or from forms and objects I have found in the environment.
 I then find fabrics in textures and colors that I think will best reflect my visions and sketches.
 I try to use mostly organic fabrics, or fabric that I have recycled/repurposed from old clothing or other linens.
 I often add found items including shells, wood, and stone to the fabric pieces I create to add layers and dimension to the work.
 I like all of the fabrics to appear ‘rough’ and in their most natural state.
 I distress them and cut into them to give them life and structure.
 I want my work to feel organic and natural, and I want the work I do to be in alignment with my philosophical ideals on caring for humanity and the environment.

 I grew up in Napa, California, and lived in Seattle and San Francisco before moving to Maryland, where I currently reside.
 I earned a Bachelor of Arts Degree in Humanities from the University of Maryland, and have been an artist and teacher for many years.